 A/F Sensor: Air Fuel Ratio Sensor

-An A/F sensor or air fuel ratio sensor is different than a conventional O2 sensor found on the engine’s exhaust system.
+An A/F sensor or air-fuel ratio sensor is different than a conventional O2 sensor found on an engine's exhaust system.
 It's considered a wide range or broad range oxygen sensor.
-It provides a more accurate means of monitoring oxygen content than the narrow O2 sensor.
+It provides a more accurate means of monitoring oxygen content than the narrow range O2 sensor.
 A narrow range oxygen sensor provides a rich lean cycle to the PCM.

 An A/F sensor provides a signal in proportion to oxygen content, changing both voltage and amperage for more accurate fuel trim and engine performance.
-They also run at 1200° F instead of 750° F of narrow range sensors.
-A heater is added to reach operating temperature and maintain this temperature during long idle periods, such as heavy traffic.
+They also run at 1200° F instead of 750° F. A heater is added to reach operating temperature and maintain this temperature during extended idle periods, such as heavy traffic.

-The A/F sensor changes current and voltage to provide a range of fuel mixtures as rich as 12:1 to as lean as 19:1.
-When a rich signal is sent to the PCM, it is a negative current with a voltage signal below 3.3 V. When a lean signal is sent to the PCM, It’s a positive current with a voltage above 3.3 volts.
-If there is no change in current and voltage is at 3.3 V, it is at stoichiometry.
+The A/F sensor provides a range of fuel ratios as rich as 12:1 to as lean as 19:1.
+A rich signal is a negative current with a voltage signal below 3.3 V. A lean signal is a positive current with a voltage above 3.3 volts.
+If there is no change in current and voltage is at 3.3 V, it is at stoichiometry (14.7:1).
 A scan tool is necessary when diagnosing this sensor.
-The signal will typically be steady around 3.3 V.